IBM-Cloud/techxchange-labs/docs/karthik-1798/20-lets-deploy.md

 echo "This is for cross region restore testing" > /tmp/restore.txt ;
 ~~~

 Lets create a couple of test files to replicate.
 These two commands will take about 3~4 min to complete.
+Press enter once
+you pasted in the shell prompt.

 ~~~
 dd if=/dev/zero of=/mnt/nfs/250M.file bs=1M count=250 &